palatej/palatej.github.io/pages/ssf/algorithms/ordinaryfilter.md

 # Ordinary filter

-Using the usual [notations](./index.html) we define the ordinary filter as follows:
+With the usual [notations](./index.md), we define the ordinary filter as follows:

 #### Univariate model